attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 ###Tip!
 Normalize the Phone Number

-You can use Att.Provider.normalizePhoneNumber to convert the given phone number into the format required by AT&T API Platform.
+Use the Att.Provider.normalizePhoneNumber method to convert the given phone number into the format required by the AT&T API Platform.

 <code>